polyactis/vimenv/README.md

 # 20171123 doc by yh

-The goal of this repo is to setup vim close to be GUI IDEA.
+The goal of this repo is to setup vim close to be a GUI IDE.

 This repo contains a shell script (GETUP.sh) to download and setup all vim plugins.